 What is Happening under the sea?

 Can you believe it is November already?
-Being busy sure makes the time fly!
+Being on lock down for a few months, then re-opening, and staying busy sure makes the time fly!
 We hope your family is healthy and happy this holiday season.